-In this Jerusalem Artichokes Recipe post, I'll be sharing my favorite way to enjoy these surprisingly sweet and nutty tubers, pickled!
-There are many Sunchoke Recipes online, but this is by far my favorite!
-Torshi, including pickled sunchokes, are served on the side with Assyrian meals, especially with stew and rice.
+In this Jerusalem artichokes recipe, I'll be sharing my favorite way to enjoy these surprisingly sweet and nutty tubers...pickled!
+There are many sunchoke recipes online, but this is by far my favorite!
+Torshi, including pickled artichokes, are served on the side with most Assyrian meals!

 "Sunchokes" are called "